smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

 At the end of this chapter, you will be able to

   * Run, clean-up and close Docker containers.
+  * See how to keep credentials secret in code that's visible to the world.
   * Interact with Postgres using Rstudio inside Docker container.
+  # Read and write to postgreSQL from R.

 We always load the tidyverse and some other packages, but don't show it unless we are using packages other than `tidyverse`, `DBI`, `RPostgres`, and `glue`.